ALL TOURS NOW CLOSED

 Kilkenny, Wicklow Mountains and Glendalough Tour

-Bus pick up from Conference Hotel at 8.45am, return approx 6pm (full day tour)
+Bus pick up from Conference Hotel at 8.45am, return approx 6.30pm (full day tour)

 €80 per person

-View full itinerary below;
+View full itinerary below; Itinerary may be subject to change

 KILKENNY CITY

-Pick up from hotel.
+Pick up from hotel 8.45am

-Arriving at 10am, the first stop on our day tour from Dublin is Kilkenny, a city as historic as it is charming.
+Arriving at 10.30am, the first stop on our day tour from Dublin is Kilkenny, a city as historic as it is charming.
 Your 45- minute guided walking tour of Kilkenny City will take you through the narrow and winding cobbled streets and under the city’s many medieval arches.
 There are plenty of tales to be told by your entertaining guide along the way; from kings and sieges to witch trials and murder.

 After the walking tour, you will have a further 1 hour 45 minutes to explore Kilkenny at your own leisure.
 The city’s compact nature means that all the points of interest are easily accessible by foot and you will have plenty of time to visit an attraction if you wish (admission is not included).
 You may choose to visit the famous 12th century Kilkenny Castle, in the heart of the city on the banks of the River Nore, or you could visit Rothe House, a magnificent example of a wealthy silk merchant’s home containing multiple medieval exhibits; including priceless Viking artefacts and a medieval garden.